wgsl-tooling-wg/wesl-spec/HandleType.md

 For typical textures, this means that at runtime, there's nothing left.
 For bindless textures, it desugars to a single integer for the slot.

+TODO:
+- Explain the type system changes
+- Consider using a function `handle()` for this, or using the `&` `*` operators.
+- Maybe overloads for textureSample and co.
+Adding more implicit conversions is terrible.
+- Consider just straight up changing the semantics of `ref<handle` and `ptr<handle`

 Explain the proposal as if it was already included in the language and you were teaching it to another Rust programmer.
 That generally means: